 The most important step in your international marketing efforts is to find a new target language with the most potential.
 When reviewing your audience demographics and location, you’ll be able to decide which languages would be worth investing your international marketing efforts in.

 After you figure out what languages you are going to translate your content into, you can then decide which content you’re going to translate.
 You don’t have to create entirely new content.
-You can start by taking your best content and translating it to your new target market’s language.
+You can start by taking your best content and translating it into your new target market’s language.

 Why You Should Be Investing in Multilingual Keyword Research